 3. Create a Heroku Account

-Next, you'll need to create an Heroku account here.
-In general, using Heroku is free but in order to get more features like application metrics or free SSL you'll have to pay.
+Next, you'll need to create a Heroku account here.
+In general, using Heroku is free, but in order to get more features like application metrics or free SSL, you'll have to pay.

 You can find a detailed overview of all the different tiers on their pricing page.

 4. Installing the Heroku Command Line Interface (CLI)

 Now that you have an account, you will have to download Heroku's Command Line Interface.

 After installing the CLI, you can login into the CLI using your Heroku account.
 To open a terminal, move into the application folder and then execute

 heroku login.
 You'll be asked to press a button, and after you have done so, you'll be redirected to a login screen in your default browser.

 (ml) C:\Users\Gilbert\Desktop\wine_dataset>heroku login heroku: Press any key to open up the browser to login or q to exit: Opening browser to https://cli-auth.heroku.com/auth/browser/51ce4b4c-bd75-4fec-b67e-2ea39e00f36d Logging in... done Logged in as <xyz>

 Finally, you can deploy your application to Heroku by running